HL7/cqf-recommendations/pages/examples/anthrax/README.md

 are in response to feedback regarding the desire to include the most recent Fast Healthcare Interoperability Resources (FHIR) specification and standards.

+## Description
+Provides information for treating patients greater than or equal to 18 years old exposed to anthrax within the past 60 days, who do not have anthrax.

+For patients that may be symptomatic, the artifacts flag the need to conduct a full diagnostic evaluation to rule out anthrax before proceeding with post-exposure prophylaxis (PEP)

+For patients who are asymptomatic (not displaying signs and symptoms of anthrax), the artifacts provide a recommended PEP regimen

 ## Contents
 This software delivery includes the following directories, which are each described below.
 - cql: Contains the Clinical Quality Language (CQL) code that constitutes the updated artifact.